These are the most refreshing cocktails to mix this summer

 Another cocktail served in a frosty copper cup, the Moscow Mule can double as an ice-pack on particularly sun-soaked days.
 It’s also a winning option to quench your heat-induced thirst – with crisp vodka and refreshing ginger beer chilled to perfection by lots and lots (and lots) of ice.

 This cocktail was born in Manhattan, over 70 years ago.
-And, while the classic combination of lime, vodka and ginger is the most popular, there are many — equally refreshing — spins on the recipe.
-For an ‘Glasgow Mule’, add Scotch whisky.
+And, while the classic combination of lime, vodka and ginger is the most popular, there are many – equally refreshing – spins on the recipe.
+For a ‘Glasgow Mule’, add Scotch whisky.
 For a ‘Jamaican Mule’, it’s spiced rum.
 A ‘Mexican Mule’ even makes use of tequila.
 But we’re yet to be tempted away from the traditional recipe below…

 Ingredients